 The Baycrest Centre Foundation [the "Foundation"] is incorporated under the laws of Ontario as a corporation without share capital.
 The Foundation is a public foundation registered under the Income Tax Act (Canada) and, accordingly, is exempt from income taxes.

-The purpose of the Foundation is to raise and provide funds to the Baycrest Seniors Care group of companies ["BSC"].
-BSC is recognized as a global leader in innovative care delivery and cutting-edge cognitive neuroscience.
-BSC has the ability to elect the majority of the Foundation's directors.
+The purpose of the Foundation is to raise and provide funds for Baycrest entities that are registered charities.
+Baycrest Seniors Care ["BSC"] is the sole member of other Baycrest's charitable entities and as the majority voting member of the Foundation, has the ability to elect the majority of the Foundation's directors.
+The Baycrest group of companies are recognized as global leaders in innovative care delivery and cutting-edge cognitive neuroscience.